Zheng (state): Duke Wen and Tai Bo

 Zheng Wen Gong was the son of Duke Li.
 At his father's death, Wen's succession was fraught with difficulties.
 He tells of the help given him by Tai Bo.
 It allowed Wen to reside in the traditional shed of mourning for his father, and so begin his 45-year rule [672-628].

 Yet Tai Bo criticized Duke Wen for his seeking the ease of domestic pleasure.
-The Duke's principle consort Lady Mi came from Chu state.
+The Duke's principal consort Lady Mi came from Chu state.
 At times during the rule of Duke Wen, the affairs of Zheng fell under the influence of this powerful state to the south, Chu.